Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Training Algorithm for SCEIKG model and Inference

+Since $h_\mathbb{C}^{(t+1)}$ and $\Psi^{(t)}$ have nothing to do with the parameter $\Theta$, we only need to calculate the gradient of the numerator part.
+Finally, the gradient of the regularisation term $\boldsymbol{R}$ with respect to the parameter $\Theta$ is calculated as follows.

+Combining the above three components, the individual gradients are summed up to give the total gradient $\frac{\partial}{\partial \Theta}\left(L_{m s e}+L_{s t a t e}+\lambda \boldsymbol{R}\right)$.
+This total gradient will be used in the gradient descent optimization algorithm to update the parameter $\Theta$ to minimize the overall loss function.
+Ultimately, by continually iterating this gradient descent process, we can optimize the parameters of the model, thus minimizing the overall loss function and achieving the optimization goal of our model.
+These two stages iteratively update each other and finally complete the training of the whole model.

-\textbf{Algorithm} We summarize the procedure of our model in Algorithm \ref{algo:SCEIKG}.
-Note that for each patient at the first visit, we do not have access to the patient's previous state and therefore cannot perform state transfer prediction.
-Only after the first visit can we start modeling the patient's historical state dynamically.
-At the last visit, we do not acquire the patient's next state either, so we need to pay attention to the boundary condition handling in modeling.
-In addition, there are different numbers of visits for each patient, so we first pad the batch of patients to the same number of visits, but during training, the padding data is not entered into forward propagation.
+Note that for each patient at the first diagnosis, we do not have access to the patient's previous state and therefore cannot perform state transfer prediction.
+Only after the first diagnosis can we start modeling the patient's historical state dynamically.
+At the last diagnosis, we did not acquire the patient's next state either, so we need to pay attention to the boundary condition handling in modeling.
+In addition, there are different numbers of diagnoses for each patient, so we first pad the batch of patients to the same number of diagnoses, but during training, the padding data is not entered into forward propagation.
 Hence, we can recommend multiple patients in parallel.

-\textbf{Training Inference.} The model is trained end-to-end.
+\textbf{Training Inference} The model is trained end-to-end.
 We optimize the prediction loss and $L_{IKG}$ alternatively.
-In particular, for a batch of randomly sampled $(h,r,t,t')$, we update the embeddings for all nodes; hereafter, we sample a batch of patients with consecutive visits randomly, retrieve their representations after $L$ steps of propagation, and then update model parameters by utilizing the gradients of the prediction loss.
+In particular, for a batch of randomly sampled $(h,r,t,t')$, we update the embeddings for all nodes; hereafter, we sample a batch of patients with consecutive diagnoses randomly, retrieve their representations after $L$ steps of propagation, and then update model parameters by utilizing the gradients of the prediction loss.
 Finally, we select the top $K$ herbs with the highest probabilities as the recommended herb set.